AI-generated

 Primary Holding

-A contract of loan with security wherein possession is transferred to the creditor does not constitute antichresis unless there is an express stipulation that the fruits of the property shall be applied to the payment of interest, if owing, and thereafter to the principal; absent such stipulation, the contract remains a mortgage, and the creditor, as mortgagee in possession, must account for the fruits received and apply them to the discharge of the debt.
+A contract of loan secured by property is a mortgage and not antichresis unless there is an express agreement that the fruits of the property will be applied to the payment of interest and thereafter to the principal; however, a mortgagee who takes possession of the property must account for the fruits and apply them to the principal if the loan is stipulated to be without interest.

 History

-3. Defendant Fernando appealed to the Court of Appeals.
+• Appeal: Defendant appealed to the Court of Appeals.

-4. The Court of Appeals certified the case to the Supreme Court because the appeal raised only questions of law.
+• SC Action: The CA certified the appeal to the SC because it raised purely questions of law.

 Facts